mapaction/ocha-humanitarian-icons-for-gis/documentation/how-to-install-the-humanitarian-icons-in-arcgis-pro-2-5.md

 12. To check, click on the Marker Symbols folder on the lefthandside of the style manager.

 ## Note
-The icons have been cfeated and tested in ArcMap 10.6 but should work in earlier versions of ArcMap too.
+The icons have been cfeated and tested in ArcGIS Pro 2.5 but should work in earlier versions of ArcGIS Pro too.